-In hockey, we’ve long discussed trades from over the years.
+In hockey, we’ve long discussed trades over the years.
 From the day Wayne Gretzky was traded by the Edmonton Oilers to more recent deals like the Alexei Yashin trade from the Senators or the Phil Kessel deal that sent him to Toronto or Pittsburgh, it’s a never-ending look into the trade itself.

-But what if I told you that there were two trades in particular that cost teams less than what it costs nowadays for a chocolate bar?
+But what if I told you that there were two trades, in particular, that cost teams less than what it costs nowadays for a chocolate bar?
 Yes, that’s right.
-Forget about the first $1-million man in hockey, let’s talk about two one dollar players that went on to have successful NHL careers.
+Forget about the first $1-million man in hockey, let’s talk about two one-dollar players that went on to have successful NHL careers.